epfl-ada/ada-2021-project-therealabracadabra/README.md

 We will first analyse how many quotations are from Republicans and how many from Democrats.
 To do so, we will use two different sets, one set with Republicans names and one with Democrats names.

-We will also focus on 5 subjects on which Democrats and Republicans seem to disagree on.
+We will also focus on several subjects on which Democrats and Republicans seem to disagree on.
 With an appropriate key word lexic for each to follow:

 •	**Immigration**: “immigration”, “mexic”, "migrant","border","refugees"